ls4154/YCSB-cpp/README.md

 # YCSB-cpp

 Yahoo!
 Cloud Serving Benchmark([YCSB](https://github.com/brianfrankcooper/YCSB/wiki)) written in C++.
-This is a fork of [YCSB-C](https://github.com/basicthinker/YCSB-C).
+This is a fork of [YCSB-C](https://github.com/basicthinker/YCSB-C) with following changes.

+ * Make Zipf distribution and data value more similar to the original YCSB
+ * Status and latency report during benchmark
-Currently LevelDB, RocksDB and LMDB are supported.
+ * Supported Databases: LevelDB, RocksDB, LMDB

 ## Building